Effective Wastewater Treatment for Textile & Dye Industries

 Physicochemical Method

 • Equalization and homogenization: Pre-treating the polluted wastewater is essential before it reaches the regulating tank.
-The process avoids materials such as lint, cotton seed shells, and slurry from settling at the bottom of the tank.
+The process prevents materials such as lint, cottonseed shells, and slurry from settling at the bottom of the tank.
 The wastewater is mixed with air or mechanical mixing equipment.

 Chemical Method

-1. Fenton Reaction: The Fenton reaction is a commonly used chemical method to treat textile effluent, in which decolourization is the biggest concern.
-The oxidizing agent comes with the leading chemical known as Hydrogen peroxide (H202) to activate the most potent existing oxidizing agent, Hydroxyl radicals.
+1. Fenton Reaction: The Fenton reaction is a commonly used chemical method for treating textile effluent, where decolorization is the primary concern.
+The oxidizing agent is the leading chemical, Hydrogen peroxide (H2O2), which activates the most potent existing oxidizing agent, the hydroxyl radical.
 The Fenton reaction is used as a pre-treatment.

-2. Ozone Oxidation: This treatment is effective and fast at decolourizing; the treatment can either inhibit or destroy the properties of residual surfactants and oxidize a portion of the COD.
+2. Ozone Oxidation: This treatment is effective and fast at decolorization; it can either inhibit or destroy the properties of residual surfactants and oxidize a portion of the COD.
 The process is suitable for improving the biodegradability of textile effluents, which contain many toxic and non-biodegradable components.

-3. Adsorption: One of the most commonly used wastewater treatments in physicochemicals is adsorption.
-The process can efficiently adsorb and remove the pollutants on the surface of the filter.
+3. Adsorption: One of the most commonly used physicochemical wastewater treatment methods is adsorption.
+The process can efficiently adsorb and remove pollutants from the filter surface.

-4. Membrane Separation Process: Membrane separation is the process of filtering with the use of membrane micropores.
-The treatment is used mainly to treat dyeing wastewater with the help of reverse osmosis, ultrafiltration, nanofiltration, and microfiltration.
+4. Membrane Separation Process: Membrane separation is the process of filtering using membrane micropores.
+The treatment is mainly used to treat dyeing wastewater via reverse osmosis, ultrafiltration, nanofiltration, and microfiltration.

 • Reverse osmosis: Reverse osmosis removes mineral salts, hydrolyzed reactive dyes, and chemical auxiliaries.